-The terms API-based and API-first are often used interchangeably, particularly in core banking and fintech lexicon.
+The terms API-enabled and API-first are often used interchangeably, particularly in core banking and fintech lexicon.
 However, these terms are not equal; in fact, there are important distinctions between the two.
 Here we will explore the definitions of these terms, and examine why we at Tuum have opted for an API-first approach towards developing our platform.

 Application programming interfaces (APIs), and the API economy, have become business critical assets to companies operating in the digital age.
 The ability of companies in all sectors to effectively integrate well-designed APIs into their systems, and use them in a way that best supports their objectives, can prove to be a main differentiator in how well their operations can scale.
-Before examining the differences between API-first and API-based, let’s first ask:
+Before examining the differences between API-first and API-enabled, let’s first ask:

 What is an API?